gohugoio/hugo/docs/content/content-management/multilingual.md

 {{% note %}}
 Hugo will generate your website with these missing translation placeholders.
 It might not be suited for production environments.
 {{% /note %}}

+For merging of content from other languages (i.e. missing content translations), see [lang.Merge](/functions/lang.merge/).

 ## Multilingual Themes support